On a generalization of affinoid varieties: Introduction

 The fifth chapter contains the main structural result in the theory of dagger affinoid spaces: the Gerritzen-Grauert theorem.
-We start this chapter by studying in detail the notion of dagger affinoid subdomain in the case where $k$ is archimedean.
-We show that in this case a subdomain $U \subset X = \cM(A)$ is a compact Stein subset that, in general, may have empty interior.
-In theorem \ref{thm_steinness} we show that the dagger algebra $A_U$ we associate to $U$ by requiring the universal property characterizing subdomains, is in fact, for any rational subdomain of $X$, isomorphic to the algebra of germs of analytic functions $\wtilde{\cO}_X(U)$ that the canonical immersions $U \rhook X \rhook \C^n$ induces on $U$.
-This enable us to give another proof of Tate acyclicity for rational coverings, when $k$ is archimedean (theorem \ref{thm_arch_tate}), by exploting the fact that the rational dagger site of $X$ is contained in what we call the compact Stein site of $X$: the site given by the $G$-topology in which the coverings of $X$ are given by finite coverings by compact Stein subsets.
-We will then see another peculiar feature of archimedean subdomains: the failure of the transitivity property of Weierstrass subdomains, \ie if $U \subset V \subset X$ are two Weierstrass subdomain embeddings then in rigid geometry we can conclude that also the composition $U \subset X$ is a Weierstrass subdomain embedding.
-But the proof of this result relies on the non-archimedean character of the base field and we will see that in the archimedean case one can only state that the inclusion $U \subset X$ is rational.
+We start this chapter by studying in detail the notion of dagger affinoid subdomain when $k$ is archimedean.
+We show that in this case a subdomain $U \subset X = \cM(A)$ is a compact Stein subset that may have empty topological interior, when considered as a compact Stein subset of $\C^n$.
+In theorem \ref{thm_steinness} we show that the dagger affinoid algebra $A_U$ we associate to $U$ by requiring the universal property characterizing subdomains is in fact, for any rational subdomain of $X$, isomorphic to the algebra of germs of analytic functions $\wtilde{\cO}_X(U)$ that the composition of immersions $U \rhook X \rhook \C^n$ induces on $U$.
+This permits us to give another proof of Tate's acyclicity for rational coverings based on the Theorem B of Cartan, when $k$ is archimedean (theorem \ref{thm_arch_tate}), by exploiting the fact that the rational dagger site of $X$ is contained in what we call the compact Stein site of $X$: the site given by the $G$-topology for which the coverings of $X$ are given by finite coverings by compact Stein subsets.
+We will then see another peculiar feature of archimedean subdomains: the failure of the transitivity property of Weierstrass subdomains, \ie if $U \subset V \subset X$ are two Weierstrass subdomain embeddings then, in rigid geometry, we can conclude that also the composition $U \subset X$ is a Weierstrass subdomain embedding.
+But the proof of this result relies on the non-archimedean character of the base field and we will see that in the archimedean case one can only assert that the inclusion $U \subset X$ is a rational subdomain embedding.
 We end the chapter with our main result in the theory of dagger affinoid spaces: our generalization of the Gerritzen-Grauert theorem.
-We remark that in the non-archimedean case this result follows easily from the classical one, instead in the archimedean case one has to work out a new proof.
-Our proof is inspired by the new proof of Temkin of the affinoid version of the Gerritzen-Grauert theorem \cite{TEM} and will exploit the peculiar properties of archimedean subdomains.
+We remark that in the non-archimedean case this result easily follows from the classical one, instead in the archimedean case one has to work out a new proof.
+Our proof is inspired by the new Temkin's proof of the Gerritzen-Grauert theorem \cite{TEM} in Berkovich geometry, and it will exploit the peculiar properties of archimedean subdomains we proved.